-Those requiring assistance to live independently at home have access to effective housing support.
+Those requiring assistance to live independently in their own home have access to effective housing support.

-Homelessness
+Priority Homelessness

-The number of households applying as homeless and those found to be homeless, who we have a duty to permanently house, has increased over recent years.
+The number of households applying as and found to be homeless, who we have a duty to permanently house, has increased over recent years.

-By end of 2012, the Council will have to provide settled (permanent) accommodation for all households assessed as unintentionally homeless or potentially homeless, not just those classed as being in 'priority need'.
+By the end of 2012, the Council will have to provide settled (permanent) accommodation for all households assessed as unintentionally homeless or potentially homeless, not just those classed as being in 'priority need'.
 In 2010/2011 this would have meant rehousing an additional 73 households as a priority.
 This is a challenge for us given that fewer vacancies are becoming available each year and there are also people on the housing register needing a home.

-Homeless prevention
+Homeless Prevention